 During George Washington’s presidency the country started out in the red after war debt, around the country there were commercial whiskey distilleries established but these were essentially groups of farmers distilling whiskey using the rye they were harvesting.
 This was the coal face of the frontier; a no cash economy that used whiskey as a barter tool for sheep and livestock at markets.
 Alexander Hamilton, the US’ first Secretary of Treasury, was tasked with generating revenue to get the country back in the black so and came up with 1791 Federal Whiskey Tax to get cash into the economy.
 As a true capitalist, he was interested in building the commercial ventures into big companies and these distilling farmers refused to pay as they had been the people fighting on the front line to break the country free from British rule.

-This led to the Whiskey Rebellion.
+This led to the Whiskey Rebellion, a really vital moment in the history of American Whiskey.
 These farmers continued to refuse to pay tax, they got angrier, organised themselves until 500/600 of them got together and decided to march to Pittsburgh to burn it down.
 Washington decided to pull together 13,000 troops to make a statement, to show force and to effectively ensure that the farmers were so outnumbered that no shots are fired.
 By the way, 13,000 is massive as not only was this more troops than were used against the British, but, for context, the population of New York City were only 32,000 at the time.

 The farmers dispersed around the country, heading south with their leaders tried for treason.